husayt/josediazgonzalez.com/_posts/2011-04-13-my-development-setup.markdown

     rvm requirements

+If you are running a version of `rvm` less than `1.12` on Lion/Mountain Lion, you will need to install the [osx gcc installer](https://github.com/kennethreitz/osx-gcc-installer) due to a bug in `rvm` itself.
+It should be fixed in `1.12`.

 Then install the desired rubies.
 I leave `1.9.2` as default, which is usually safe now:

     rvm install 1.8.7